OPENING 12 May in the Tiny Gallery at the Ackland Museum Store…

 The Ackland Museum Store carries products related to the Ackland’s permanent collection and changing exhibitions, including home wares such as pottery, glass, textiles, and metalwork; jewelry and accessories; children’s toys and books; and stationery.
 A wide range of books about art history and criticism, contemporary art and design, artists’ monographs, and culture and lifestyles—including books by UNC and regional authors—are also available.

-Ackland Art Museum members receive a 10% discount on all Museum Store purchases, excluding consigned items, plus invitations to exclusive Member Sales during the year.
+Ackland Art Museum members and UNC employees receive a 10% discount on most Museum Store purchases.
+Members also receive invitations to exclusive Member Sales during the year.
 Memberships may be purchased in person at the Ackland Museum Store or online.

 LOCATION & CONTACT

-The Ackland Museum Store is located at the corner of Franklin and Columbia Streets in downtown Chapel Hill.
-Google Map
+The Ackland Museum Store is located at 109 East Franklin Street, Suite 101 (next to FRANK Gallery) in downtown Chapel Hill.